pablocru/imaengine.org/src/content/blogPost/industries/mockup-05.md

 ---
 title: ERP Integration with IIoT for Industrial Efficiency
 tabTitle: ERP and IIoT Integration
+cardTitle: ERP and IIoT Integration
+cardDescription: >-
+  Explore how to enhance operational efficiency and industrial decision-making
 seoTitle: ERP and IIoT for Industrial Efficiency
 seoDescription: >-
   Explore how integrating ERP systems with IIoT technologies enhances operational